Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 # Token Overlap

+## With another Cask

 When the token for a new Cask would otherwise conflict with the token of an already existing Cask, the nature of that overlap dictates the token (for possibly both Casks).
 See [Finding a Home For Your Cask](../development/adding_a_cask.md#finding-a-home-for-your-cask) for information on how to proceed.

+## With a formula

+If a Homebrew formula and a Homebrew-Cask cask both exist with the same token and they both refer to the same app — respectively a CLI a GUI — and the GUI app is simply a wrapper of the CLI tool but has been decided to provide enough value to warrant the inclusion of both the formula and the cask, the cask will have the `-app` suffix.
+This is the only instance where an `-app` suffix is allowed, precisely so the “why” is clear if you know the rule.

 # <3 THANK YOU TO ALL CONTRIBUTORS! <3